MegEngine/MegEngine/README.md

 * MegEngine adopts [Contributor Covenant](https://contributor-covenant.org) as a guideline to run our community.
 Please read the [Code of Conduct](CODE_OF_CONDUCT.md).
 * Every contributor of MegEngine must sign a [Contributor License Agreement (CLA)](CONTRIBUTOR_LICENSE_AGREEMENT.md) to clarify the intellectual property license granted with the contributions.
-* You can help improving MegEngine in many ways:
+* You can help to improve MegEngine in many ways:
     * Write code.
     * Improve [documentation](https://github.com/MegEngine/Docs).
     * Answer questions on [MegEngine Forum](https://discuss.megengine.org.cn), or Stack Overflow.